 As an existing user, I want the product to automatically log me in when I navigate to the landing page, assuming I have an unexpired authentication cookie.

 As an existing user, I want the landing page to contain a sign-in “control”, so I can login using my registered email address and password.

-The product will generate an authentication cookie with a 7-day expiration.
+Implementation notes: The product will generate an authentication cookie with a 7-day expiration.

 Non-MVP